 This is one of the great font combinations, albeit one that’s more on the light-hearted side of chic.

-While this is not necessarily the right selection for a corporate context, it does work well if you are an artist, musician or entertainer, looking to convey a unique personality.
+While this is not necessarily the proper selection for a corporate context, it does work well if you are an artist, musician or entertainer looking to convey a unique personality.